 The more time you invest to improve your campaigns, the more keywords you will exclude and, naturally, add.

-There is no straightforward answer to the question of how to choose keywords for Google AdWords campaign.
+There is no straightforward answer to the question of how to choose keywords for a Google AdWords campaign.
 Yet, there are some rules that will help you find the right keywords.

 Think like your customers.
 Be specific (and add location).
 Add negative keywords.
 Analyze.
 Repeat.